valentinradu/Trellis/README.md

 }
 ```

-You can bootstrap 8 services at once, each responding to different kinds of actions.
-If you require more, you can group them or create custom services:
+You can bootstrap 8 services at once, if you require more, you can group them or create custom services:

 let cluster = try await Bootstrap {
     Group {